willmaa1/simple-puzzle-game/readme.md

 The pieces will snap to connect when released near each other.
 Connected pieces move together and a sound cue is played when snapping.

 Add custom images to the `custompuzzles` folder.
-Refresh the page to update the available custom puzzles.
-Press **r** to load a random image form the custompuzzle folder.
+Press **l** to refresh the available custom images.
+Press **r** to load a random image from the custompuzzle folder.
 The number of pieces is also randomized.

 Press **o** while playing to open the image in a new tab.